fluree/fluree-context-utils/README.md

   },
 };

-// Validate a JSON-LD payload by dereferencing the context definition from a URL such as https://schema.org const validatedJsonldDoc = await flureeContext.validate(jsonldDoc);
+// Validate a JSON-LD payload by dereferencing the context
+//definition from a URL such as https://schema.org const validatedJsonldDoc = await flureeContext.validate(jsonldDoc);

 console.log(JSON.stringify(validatedJsonldDoc, null, 2));